-The Ministry of Health announced the new case tonight.
+The Ministry of Health announced the new case on Saturday night.

 The person lives in Pukekohe and is in the process of moving to a rural area north of Katikati.

-The test result has a high CT value usually seen in the early or late stage of infection and is under further investigation, including a repeat test, the ministry said.
+The test result has a high CT value usually seen in the early or late stage of infection and is under further investigation, including a repeat test, the ministry said in a statement.

-The infected person has been granted an exemption to cross the boundary in and out of Auckland as they were in the process of shifting house.
+The infected person has been granted an exemption to cross the boundary in and out of Auckland as they are in the process of shifting house.

-As part of this, the individual has been having regular surveillance testing – at least five tests have been taken since the beginning of September, the most recent prior test was October 5.
+As part of this, the individual has been having regular surveillance testing– at least five tests have been taken since the beginning of September, the most recent prior test was 5 October.
 All five of those tests were negative.